Swedish–Norwegian War: Norwegian Constituent Assembly

-An insurrection broke out, led by Prince Kristian Frederik of Denmark, heir presumptive to the thrones of Denmark and Norway and Governor-general of Norway (and later King Kristian VIII of Denmark).
+An insurrection broke out, led by Prince Christian Frederick of Denmark, heir presumptive to the thrones of Denmark and Norway and Governor-general of Norway (and later King Christian VIII of Denmark).
 He gathered a constitutional assembly which adopted the liberal constitution of 17 May, with that constitution also electing Christian Frederick as king of an independent Norway.

-As the head of the new state, Kristian Frederik desperately tried to gain support from the United Kingdom, or any of the other major powers within the Sixth Coalition, in order to maintain Norway's independence.
+As the head of the new state, Christian Frederick desperately tried to gain support from the United Kingdom, or any of the other major powers within the Sixth Coalition, in order to maintain Norway's independence.
 However, the foreign diplomats refused to promise any outside support to the Norwegians.

 Armies

 The Norwegian Army mustered 30,000 men, and it had taken up positions away from the border with Sweden, in the fear of being outflanked.
-The Norwegian navy had few vessels, and most of them were stationed at the islands of Hvaler, close to Sweden.
+The Royal Norwegian Navy had few vessels, and most of them were stationed at the islands of Hvaler, close to Sweden.

-The Swedish Army consisted of 45,000 men, experienced and well-equipped soldiers.
+The Swedish Army consisted of 45,000–66,800 well-equipped soldiers who were veterans of the German Campaign of 1813.
 The Swedish Navy had a number of large vessels and a capacity for moving and landing troops as well as assistance from the British Royal Navy.